-In this tutorials, we are going to learn about the most interesting topic reference types in Java.
-These are the types of references which are used by the garbage collector to deallocation process of objects.
+In this tutorials, we are going to learn about the most interesting topic in Java that is what are different types of references.
 Lets see the basics of Reference types in Java and understanding in detailed.

 Reference Types in Java